Faro Convention: Content

 The Faro Convention establishes rights and responsibilities to and for cultural heritage, explicitly in the context of Article 27 of the United Nations Declaration of Human Rights which guarantees the right "freely to participate in the cultural life of the community".

 Article 1 of the convention states that "rights relating to cultural heritage are inherent in the right to participate in cultural life."
 Article 4 states that "everyone...has the right to benefit from the cultural heritage and to contribute towards its enrichment."

 The convention also focuses on promoting sustainability, access and the use of digital technology in the context of cultural heritage.

 Conclusion and entry into force

 The Convention was concluded and signed on 27 October 2005 in Faro, Portugal.
-The most recent signatory was Poland in May 2022.
+The most recent signatory was San Marino in February 2024.
 It came into force on 1 June 2011 after being ratified by ten states.

 State parties

-As of June 2022, the treaty has been ratified by the following 23 states:
+As of November 2024, the treaty has been ratified by the following 25 states: